hiep4hiep/PANW-Bandwidth-quota/README.md

-# PaloAltoNetworks limit quota per IP, User, AD Group
+# PaloAltoNetworks limit bandwidth quota per IP, User, AD Group

 Function:
 1. When you run the script, it asks for Firewall IP, username and password to log in.
 You should use superuser admin or whatever credential with full XML API permission.